mikechambers/adb-mcp/README.md

 #### Premiere

 * Currently the plugin assumes you are just working with a single sequence.
+* Pair the Premiere Pro MCP with the [media-utils-mcp](https://github.com/mikechambers/media-utils-mcp) to expand functionality.

 ### Troubleshooting

 #### MCP won't run in Claude

-If you get an error when running Claude that the MCP is not working, you may need to edit your Claud config file and put an abslute path for the UV command.
+If you get an error when running Claude that the MCP is not working, you may need to edit your Claude config file and put an absolute path for the UV command.
 More info [here](https://github.com/mikechambers/adb-mcp/issues/5#issuecomment-2829817624).

 #### All fonts not available